rickmurdock/notes/ReactJS/ReactRouterPart2.md

 Now that we have looked a very simple application using the React Router to navigate between views, let's dive deeper into common layouts within a React application.

 It's a best practice to store often repeated elements in separate files to avoid duplication of code.
 A header or a sidebar element are simple examples of elements commonly displayed on multiple pages.
-These elements are called *layout* components.
+These elements are called *layout components*.

 Let's take a look at how we can insert a layout component at the top of an application.